Jaro Education

 What is MVP: The Meaning and its Concept

-MVP stands for Minimum Viable Product.
+MVP stands for in design thinking as Minimum Viable Product.
 It is a product development strategy in which a product with just enough features is created to satisfy early customers and to gain feedback for future product development.
 The MVP approach involves testing a product idea in the market with minimal investment to validate its potential success.

 MVP is an essential aspect of the design thinking process.
 It helps designers to test their ideas before spending too much money on the final product.
 By trying this small version of the product, they get feedback to improve it.
 This method can save both time and money and create a better product as per the customers’ needs.